joestubbs/coe379L-sp25/docs/unit02/decision_tree_and_random_forrest.rst

 .. note::

    The following code could take a pretty significant amount of time to run, from under 1 minutes to more than 10 minutes or more, depending on the hardware.
-On my laptop, it ran in about 3 minutes.
+On my class VM, it ran in about 6 and a half minutes.

 .. code-block:: python3